-As a dramatist you have to expose audiences to world they could have never imagined, show them the different faces of humanity and the human condition.
+As a dramatist you have to expose audiences to a world they could have never imagined, and show them the different faces of humanity and the human condition.

 The life of millions of people is conventionally undramatic until a journalist or dramatist dramatises the issues.

 The dramatist relies on people’s insatiable appetite for drama